winglang/wing/docs/06-contributors/workflows.md

 keywords: [Wing contributors, contributors, workflows]
 ---

-This topic includes a description of common development workflows for thw Wing project.
+This topic includes a description of common development workflows for the Wing project.

 ## Environment Setup